(This is one of many pages of tips on Organizing Your Images.)

 The more empty space you have on your C drive, the more shadow copies Windows keeps.
 I just did a backup today and my program backed up 180GB, it was good enough to compress it to 116GB but it took almost 6 hours.
 I got to wondering why I had so much on the drive.
 I added up the contents of all the folders and could only find 44GB.
 I knew there was another 7-8GB in hidden swap and hibernation files, but my backup program is smart enough to ignore those.
 Only thing I could figure was that maybe the shadows files (which I can't find) take up a HUGE amount of space.
 Used Google to discover how to delete all but the most recent set of shadow files and presto, I was down to 50GB.
 That's a savings of 130GB!

-Here's the technique: Start "Disk Cleanup", you'll either find it in under "All Programs" in the "System Tools" folder (under "Accessories" on my machine):
+Here's another technique: Start "Disk Cleanup", you'll either find it in under "All Programs" in the "System Tools" folder (under "Accessories" on my machine):

 Or at the very bottom of the Start Menu, you can just type the word "clean":